 Notice of appointment and acceptance of contract must be written, shall be made on forms furnished by the Board, and must be approved by the Board of Education.
 Only the Board has the authority to hire and fire unless such authority has been expressly delegated in writing.
 Educators are encouraged to read the Licensed Negotiated Agreement available at www.loganschools.org.

 The term of employment shall be as specified on the contract.

 Professional Educators are exempt employees under section 13(a) (1) of the Fair Labor Standards Act of 1938, as amended.
 The amount of work time an employer may require or expect from any exempt employee, including mandatory overtime, is not limited or restricted (See www.flsa.com/coverage.html).

-It is the responsibility of Educators to obtain and maintain through the Utah State Office of Education a current Utah Teaching License including the renewal of an expiring license.
-As noted in §9-1-2, failure to maintain requirements for licensure or certification and/or an expired license may be cause for disciplinary action, including immediate termination.
+It is the responsibility of Educators to obtain and maintain through the Utah State Office of Education a current Utah Teaching License including the renewal of an expiring licensed.
+Failure to maintain requirements for licensure or certification and/or an expired license may be cause for disciplinary action, including immediate termination.

 Educators furnish for the District all items needed for their personnel file including:

 - 4-3-1-1A current license valid for the Educator's Assignment.